Step-by-Step Guide

 Build dashboards that track the key health metrics of your agent system.
 Essential metrics include request volume, success rate, average latency, error rate by type, token usage and cost, task completion rate, and escalation rate.
 Display these metrics with time-series charts that show trends and make anomalies visually obvious.

 Configure alerts for conditions that indicate problems requiring human attention.
 Set thresholds for error rate spikes, latency degradation, unusual cost increases, and drops in task completion rate.
-Route alerts to the appropriate team members through channels they actually monitor, such as Slack, PagerDuty, or email.
+Route alerts to the appropriate team members through channels they actually monitor — Slack, PagerDuty, or email.
 Avoid alert fatigue by setting thresholds that trigger only for genuine issues, not normal variation.

 Create a runbook that documents common issues and their resolution steps.
 When an alert fires, the on-call team member should be able to look up the alert type in the runbook and follow documented procedures to diagnose and resolve the issue.
 Keep the runbook updated as you learn about new failure modes and develop new remediation strategies.